andrewblake1/yii2-file-upload-widget/README.md

 Widget to render the jQuery File Upload UI plugin similar to [its demo](http://blueimp.github.io/jQuery-File-Upload/index.html) for ActiveRecord attributes.
 Allows multiple widgets for one ActiveRecord and allows multiple files per attribute.
-Relies on special controller actions to generate the expected responses, and some custom file validation.
+Relies on custom controller actions to generate the expected responses, and some custom file validation.